ZXSpectrumVault/Manuals/Hardware/SpectrumPlus3Manual.md

     30 LET a$=o$+n$
     40 PLAY a$

 There are a few new things in this program.
 Firstly, `PLAY` is just as happy with a string variable as with a string constant.
-In other words, providing that 'a$' has been set up beforehand, `PLAY a$` works just as well as `PLAY "O5DECcg"`.
+In other words, providing that `a$` has been set up beforehand, `PLAY a$` works just as well as `PLAY "O5DECcg"`.
 In fact, using variables in `PLAY` statements has certain distinct advantages, and we shall be doing this from now on.

 Notice also that the string `a$` has been 'built up' by combining the two smaller strings `o$` and `n$`.
 While this doesn't make much difference at this sort of level, `PLAY` can cope with strings many thousands of notes long, and the only sensible way of creating and editing those strings from BASIC is to combine lots of smaller strings in this way.